 Center Parcs Woburn Forest takes a highly successful and much loved leisure holiday concept into the twenty first century.
 Woburn Forest is designed to achieve the timeless qualities of the brand, to create wonderful places for families to enjoy together in the forest.
 The centre buildings at Woburn Forest have been designed to settle into the woodland, sometimes with a touch of drama but always to work smoothly, inspiring guests and staff alike.

 Center Parcs Woburn Forest is a complex affair; and the centre buildings are the most operationally sophisticated and intensively serviced part of the Village.
-As the fifth Center Parcs in the United Kingdom the company was able to draw on a wealth of experience from the initial strategic direction given by Don Camilleri, the Director of Development, to the precisely detailed operational briefs prepared for every aspect of each building culminating in the most complex, sophisticated brief leisure specialists, Holder Mathias has designed to in forty five years.
+As the fifth Center Parcs in the United Kingdom the company was able to draw on a wealth of experience from the initial strategic direction given by Don Camilleri, the Director of Development, to the precisely detailed operational briefs prepared for every aspect of each building culminating in the most complex, sophisticated brief leisure specialists, Holder Mathias has designed to in fifty years.

 Each of the centre buildings has been designed to be concealed by the forest both from inside and outside the site.
 In this way the woodland dominates and the perception is created of a larger site as each of the buildings is concealed from the other.
-Throughout the intention has been to create an emotionally warm and tactile architectural language that guests instinctively respond to and to design memorable places that they can explore, relax in and enjoy.
+Throughout, the intention has been to create an emotionally warm and tactile architectural language that guests instinctively respond to and to design memorable places that they can explore, relax in and enjoy.
 The Village Centre and The Plaza are very complex operational design requirements which were both thoroughly articulated by Center Parcs and thoughtfully answered by the design team.
 As a result Woburn Forest successfully responds to the challenge of creating a Center Parcs for the twenty first century.

 The Village Square